 Say you want to route various apps via AUM into Jamm.

-If no Soundcard is plugged into the iPad, the input source will default to be the iPad microphone or if a headset with Microphone on it is plugged in, then this Mic will be used.
+If no Soundcard is plugged into the iPad or iPhone, the input source will default to be the built in microphone, if a headset with Microphone on it is plugged in, then this Mic will be used.

 If a Soundcard is plugged in, then that overrides the Mic and becomes the input, so whatever is plugged into the Soundcard can be recorded.
-If an audio routing app like Audiobus or AUM is used, then this can be used to switch between different sources including other apps on the Ipad.
+If an audio routing app like Audiobus or AUM is used, then this can be used to switch between different sources including other apps on the Ipad or iPhone.

 Controls whether the Input Source will play through and be heard via Jamm.